Ezrnest/Ancono/README.md

 Modules to be added in future: Calculators for finite field `GF(p^n)`, computational number theory and computational algebraic geometry, numeric methods(interpolation, integration, optimization,...) and more unit tests.

+**Note**: Further improvement of this proejct requires more professional and advanced knowledge in the related mathematical(computer algebra or more) fields, but I am not currently working on these areas(statistics and ML, instead) , so this project may be **suspended indefinitely**.
+Even though, I will try to update this project occasionally for bug fixes and minor updates.